 You have already purchased this score.
 To download and print the PDF file of this score, click the 'Print' button above the score.
 The purchases page in your account also shows your items available to print.

 This score is free!

 This score is available free of charge.
-Just click the 'Download & Print' button above.
+Just click the 'Print' button above the score.

 The origin of the text is quite uncertain.
 The monk Jacopone da Todi (ca. 1228-1306), Pope Innocentius III (ca. 1160-1216), and the saint Bonaventura (died 1274) are named as the most probable poet, but also the Popes Gregorius and John XII and Bernhard of Clairveaux (died 1135) are mentioned.
 The German musicologist C.Blume thought that possibly the English monk John Pecham, who stayed in France until 1270, might be the author.(information by Hans van der Velden(1937-2005)

 I especially want to thank the Flemish composer Jan Van Landeghem for the coaching he gave me during the finishing of this Stabat Mater.
 In this part there are parlando's that are not audible in the Mp3 file.
 The Mp3 file is the result of the virtual sounds of Sibelius.

 Sorry, there's no reviews of this score yet.
 Please .

 In order to submit this score to ScoreExchange.com Koen Cuypers has declared that they own the copyright to this work in its entirety or that they have been granted permission from the copyright holder to use their work.
 If you believe that this score should be not available here because it infringes your or someone elses copyright, please report this score using the copyright abuse form.